Fenchurch Street railway station: Underground

-In the 1970s, Fenchurch Street was considered to be an integral part of the proposed Fleet line (now called the Jubilee line), which would have given the station an Underground connection.
-An extension from the end of the track terminus at Charing Cross to Fenchurch Street via Aldwych and Ludgate Circus would have seen the line cross the River Thames and continue southeastwards towards Surrey Docks and Lewisham.
-A revised route, approved in 1980, would have seen the line follow a more northerly route to Woolwich Arsenal and Beckton.
+Construction of the line by Mott, Hay and Anderson and Sir William Halcrow and Partners was completed as far as Charing Cross in 1979, and the line came into operation as the Jubilee line.
+It was planned to extend the line eastwards from the end of the track terminus at Charing Cross to Fenchurch Street via Aldwych and Ludgate Circus.
+From Fenchurch Street, the line would have crossed the River Thames and continued southeastwards towards Surrey Docks and Lewisham.
+A revised scheme approved in 1980 envisaged a more northerly route to Woolwich Arsenal and Beckton.
+By 1981, rising costs and high inflation led to London Transport abandoning the eastwards extension.